Biden and Iran: Back to the old nuclear deal or negotiate a new one? | DW | 18.12.2020

 However, Iran's proposal could be a starting point for a much-needed dialogue without which the nuclear deal will be ineffective.
 "To provide further assurance that Iran will not pursue nuclear weapons in the future, it is important to address the underlying root causes that might push Tehran to decide that the benefits of nuclear weapons outweigh the costs," Davenport says.

-Turning the clock back to 2015 is not possible.
+Turning the clock back to 2015 is impossible.
 But if diplomacy fails again, arms proliferation and the collapse of Iran's moribund economy might follow.
-This could lead to serious security concerns for the Middle East and the world, more serious than the current ones.
+That, in turn, could lead to serious security concerns for the Middle East and the world, more serious than the current ones.